sudheerj/javascript-interview-questions/README.md

     isNaN('100') //false
     ```
 80. ### What are the differences between undeclared and undefined variables?
-    Below are the major differences between undeclared and undefined variables
+    Below are the major differences between undeclared and undefined variables,

     | undeclared | undefined |
     |---- | ---------
     | These variables do not exist in a program and are not declared  | These variables declared in the program but have not assigned any value |